Kosev-Lex/NanoLM-Studio/README.md

 # NanoLM Studio v4

 NanoLM Studio is a local desktop workbench for building a small decoder-only language model from a corpus you can inspect and control.
+You can built it your way, how you want it to be.
 It combines document ingestion, cleaning, ByteLevel BPE tokenization, PyTorch training, interactive generation, and attention visualisation in one Tk application.

-V4 is a reliability-focused rebuild.
-It keeps the approachable five-tab workflow while correcting the package, storage, cache, training, threading, and generation problems found in the supplied version.
+It has gone through a number of iterations and this V4 Studio is a reliability-focused version.
+It has a five-tab workflow while correcting the package, storage, cache, training, threading, and generation problems found in earlier versions.

 ## Quick start